How does factoring support the growth of international SMEs?

 T.R.
 That’s it.

 T.H.
-And the new name FIBUS was born.
+And so the new name FIBUS was born.
 What exactly is factoring?
-I admit I have no idea what it is, and I'm sure many viewers do as well.
+I admit I have no idea what it is, and I'm sure many viewers don't either.

 T.R.
 Factoring is a type of financing technique that allows businesses to compensate for the payment terms they provide to their customers.
 For example, let's assume that a company has an annual turnover of 100 million euros, and that it invoices its customers within 60 days.
 This means that it is still waiting for two months' cash from its customers, i.e. 16 million euros.
 Factoring allows these funds to be returned to the company and used to fund operations and growth.

 T.H.
-Is there any other operation or knowledge available at FIBUS?
+Are there any other businesses or know-how available at FIBUS?

 T.R.
 Yes, we are also working on credit insurance.
 This is yet another important aspect of inter-company credit that makes business transactions more secure.
-It means that if you invoice your customer after 60 days and they are no longer able to pay you, you will be compensated by an insurance company.
+This means that if you invoice your customer 60 days after delivery and they are no longer able to pay you, you will be compensated by an insurance company.
 Factoring requires credit insurance to work properly.

 T.H.
 Why did you start this business?
 What was your initial observation?

 T.R.
-The initial observation is that financing is critical for a company's growth.
-One out of every two medium sized B2B companies uses factoring.
+The initial observation is that financing is critical to a company's growth.
+One out of every two mid-sized BtoB companies uses factoring.
 In fact, all banks offer similar financing options.
 However, establishing this financing method is difficult.
 Our job is to make factoring implementation as simple as possible.
-This technique will help you if you have several subsidiaries, a team to train, and you want to ensure that you truly repatriate the maximum amount of financing within the company.
+This technique will help you if you have several subsidiaries and, a team to train, and you want to ensure that you truly repatriate the maximum amount of financing within the company.

 T.H.
 How do you position yourself?
 How do you position yourself in this factoring consultancy market?
 How much do you weigh, so to speak?